We'll let you in on a little secret that "they" don't want you to know: College is expensive!

 4. An HDTV

 As old people, you might think that your kid will need a TV to watch NBC's Must See TV on Thursday night, but the times, they are a-changin'!
 Heck, we're pretty sure that millennials don't even watch TV on TVs anymore.
-These Internet-agers tend to consume their shows and movies via Netflix, Hulu, YouTube, and the like, so a laptop is all they'll need.
+These Internet-agers tend to consume their shows and movies via Netflix, Hulu, YouTube, and the like, so a computer is all they'll need.

 5. An Iron and Ironing Board